 Mastering the LSAT

 The LSAT tests your reading comprehension, analytical reasoning, and logical reasoning skills.
-While the LSAT is offered four times per year (June, September/October, December and February), most applicants plan to take the LSAT in June in the year preceding law school entry in order to send completed applications as early as possible.
+While the LSAT is offered five times per year (June, July, September, November and January), most applicants plan to take the LSAT in June in the year preceding law school entry in order to send completed applications as early as possible.
 Many schools practice rolling admissions and early applicants are in a better position.
 Do not take the test cold and don’t take the real test for practice.
 If you cannot take the June exam due to study abroad, work, or lack of preparation, you can still apply for early admission by taking the September/October exam.
 Schools treat multiple scores differently; most will average all scores.
-The test may be administered at Southwestern (check the LSAT website to be sure), and the three closest testing sites to SU are in Austin at UT, ACC and Huston-Tillotson.
+The three closest testing sites to SU are in Austin at UT, ACC and Huston-Tillotson.

 Prepare for the test and plan to take it only once.
 There are many LSAT preparation methods.
 Some students choose to enroll in private prep courses, either live ($1000+) or on the web ($500-800), while others do self-prep ($70-125).
 Mock LSATs are available several times per year and you can purchase previous LSATs.